Experts react Aug 30, 2021

 What’s next for Afghanistan?
 How will evacuations proceed without the US military controlling Kabul airport?
 What’s next for the counterterrorism mission?
 How will other regional and global powers shape the country the United States leaves behind?

-William F. Wechsler is Director of the Rafik Hariri Center and Middle East Programs at the Atlantic Council.
+William F. Wechsler is senior director of the Rafik Hariri Center and Middle East Programs at the Atlantic Council.

 Wechsler’s most recent government position was Deputy Assistant Secretary of Defense for Special Operations and Combatting Terrorism.
 He advised multiple Secretaries and helped coordinate interagency policies on a wide range of direct and indirect actions.
 His portfolio included the Department’s policies, plans, authorities and resources related to special operations and irregular warfare, with an emphasis on counterterrorism, counterinsurgency, information operations and other sensitive operations.
 He also helped provide civilian oversight for the service-like responsibilities of the United States Special Operations Command.